viettran-edgeAI/MCU/docs/README.md

   - See more details : [Model pre-training tools](../tools/pre_train/README.md)

 ## Data transfer tools:
+- After quantization and pre-training, the generated files need to be transferred to the microcontroller's filesystem (SD card, SPIFFS, LittleFS, ...).
+This step is done using the data transfer tools.
-- used to transfer files from pc to microcontroller: dataset (after quantization), model, quantizer, node_predictor, ...
+- used to transfer files from pc to microcontroller:hog config file(for vision tasks), dataset (after quantization), model, quantizer, node_predictor, ...
 - See more details : [Data transfer tools](./Data_Transfer.md)

 ## Data structure & storage